-Social-emotional learning (SEL) is the process of developing the self-awareness, self-control, and interpersonal skills that are vital for school, work, and life success.
-People with strong social-emotional skills are better able to cope with everyday challenges and benefit academically, professionally, and socially.
-Programs such as CharacterStrong will be utilized to assist students in building skills that will help them after they graduate from MCAA.
-We also have clubs and organizations such as Peer Helpers, Student Government Association, and others that give students an opportunity to be leaders and contribute to the school and overall communities.
+SEL is the process through which an individual acquires and applies knowledge and skills to develop a healthy identity and includes emotional regulation, empathy, and interpersonal skills.
+For those new to SEL, there are four key competencies to keep in mind: awareness of self and other people; positive attitudes and values; responsible decision-making; and social interaction skills.
+People with strong social-emotional skills are better equipped to cope with everyday challenges and benefit academically, professionally, and socially.
+Programs such as CharacterStrong and SecondStep will be utilized to assist students in building skills that will help them after they graduate from MCAA.
+We also have clubs and organizations such as Student Government Association, and others that give students an opportunity to be leaders and contribute to the school and overall communities.